UserLeap/userleap-ios-sdk-releases/README.md

 * `notReady`: the data has not been loaded yet
 * `noSurvey`: the data has been loaded, but there's no survey to present at this time
 * `surveyReady`: there is a survey awaiting presentation

+## Testing

+### Activating the Sample Survey

+Surveys are delivered sparsely and unpredictably (for the client).
+This is the desired behavior in the wild, but it can make testing your integration tricky.

+To simplify integration testing, the library provides a sample survey that can loaded at any time by calling the `triggerDebugSurvey()` method on your UserLeap instance.
+This will load the sample survey as if it had come from the server, including firing callbacks.
+After calling this, the `readyState` will equal `surveyReady` and calling `presentSurvey` will present the sample survey.

+### Environmental Overrides

+You can use certain environmental variables to accomplish some testing tasks:

+* `USERLEAP_HARD_RESET` - set this to `1` to clear all local state during initialization